Left Feet Made

 Now

-try this count "+a1+a2+a3+a4+a5+a6+a7+a8" and notice
+try this count "+a1+a2+a3+a4+a5+a6+a7+a8" (the rolling count) and

 on the +a PRIOR to the count of one.
 Now visualize an Orchestra